MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial2.md

 ---
 author: eliotcowley
-title: Create a vision skill desktop application (C++)
+title: Consuming a Windows Vision skill from desktop app (C++)
-description: Learn how to prepare and consume a Windows Vision Skills in a desktop application (non-UWP). ms.author: lobourre ms.date: 8/26/2019 ms.topic: article
+description: Learn how to prepare and consume Windows Vision Skills in a desktop application (non-UWP). ms.author: lobourre ms.date: 8/26/2019 ms.topic: article